High Priests of America

 * * *

 It was their next covert meeting that really took the supervising high priest by surprise.
-All of a sudden Ixtli was not a touch-starved viper, but a composed and thoroughly prepared wise man, ready to go over all the crooks and crannies of their business arrangement until no detail was left unspecified.
-He was a brilliant thinker, a learned scribe whose ink and paper were his mind, because none of the words they spoke that night could be trusted to paper.
+All of a sudden Ixtli was not a touch-starved viper, but a composed and thoroughly prepared wiseman, ready to go over all the crooks and crannies of their business arrangement, until no detail was left unspecified.
+He was a brilliant thinker, a learned scribe whose ink and paper were his mind, because none of the words they spoke that night could be trusted to amatl.
 Ixtli remembered everything that had been said between them word for word, and he repeated it all back to Blaze at the end of their meeting.
 They had not touched each other this time, but Ixtli departed with a promise of another, different kind of tryst.

-As time went by, their nighttime meetings spilled over into daylight hours.
-Ixtli would find the supervising high priest in moments of solitude and bring up matters of both immediate mundane concern and secret future interest.
-Despite being in the Mexica lands only to scavenge, Ixtli proved to be an extremely thorough and dedicated servant to the temples.
-There were no half-measures for the restless serpentine spirit in the body of a handsome youth.
-Just like Blaze, he had an ingrained need to see things run smoothly and effectively, and he was eager to correct the course of misaligned preparations for festivals or point out short-staffed and under-maintained shrines.
-It was quite amusing to hear all this constructive criticism coming from someone who only came to the land to exploit it and professed his hate for the culture on every private occasion he got.
+It was truly quite amusing to hear all this constructive criticism from someone who only came to the land to exploit it and professed his hate for the culture on every private occasion he got.
 Blaze found this duality charming in a way.
 Even if Ixtli had lived other lives before, he still acted young.
-Blaze enjoyed that about him.
+The high priest enjoyed that about him.
 He enjoyed a lot of things about Ixtli.

 That afternoon Blaze found himself hosting his newfound ally in the privacy of his garden.
 It was a nice sunlit place, full of blooming flowers and greenery, rare plants brought from the jungles growing alongside simple herbs, vegetables and fruits, all maintained by the high priest’s servants and by Blaze personally.
 Having a garden was a privilege of nobles and high ranking officials, and it was definitely one of the perks of being the supervising high priest that Blaze truly enjoyed.
 He had never shared the garden with anyone this way.
 It was a pleasure to see Ixtli here, basking in the sun and the sweet scent of blossoms.